clastix/kamaji/README.md

 > 🤔 You'd like to do the same but don't know how?
 > 💡 [CLASTIX](https://clastix.io/) can help you with your needs!

+### 🧑‍💻‍ Production grade

+Kamaji is empowering several businesses, and it counts public adopters.
+Check out the [adopters](./ADOPTERS.md) file to learn more.

+> 🤗 If you're using Kamaji, share your love by opening a PR!

 ### 🍦 Vanilla Kubernetes clusters

 Kamaji is **not** yet-another-Kubernetes distribution: you have full freedom on the technology stack to provide to end users.